 Consider a proper height for your wind turbine.
-Wind turbulence and physical obstructions close to the ground reduce the wind speed and consequently the system output and its energy-efficiency.
+Wind turbulence and physical obstructions close to the ground will reduce the wind speed and consequently the system output and its energy-efficiency.

-That's a direct result of the cube rule: the power output of a wind powered system varies as the cube of the wind speed.
+That's a direct result of the cube rule: the power output of a wind system varies as the cube of the wind speed.
 In other words: if the wind speed doubles (or decreases by half) the power of the wind system will increase (or decrease) eight times.

 Obstacles & wind speed

 Wind turbines should be sited upwind of any obstacle, and that's the function of the turbine tower.

 Use a tower to raise the turbine above fences, trees, buildings and other possible obstructions near the ground; that's very important for the success of your wind electric system.
 Obstructions create wind turbulence and decrease the wind speed dramatically.

 This is particularly apparent with urban systems; they have very small towers - often just a small pipe - and that, and the obstructions affecting the wind flow and speed, make them typically ineffective...
 Towers are typically supplied together with the other parts of the wind power system; manufacturers require their turbines to be installed on their towers and within certain height limits.